CarsonDavis/CarsonDavis.github.io/_posts/2025-02-15-film_camera_photos.md

 The Nikon FM2 is arguably one of the best manual film SLRs ever made.
 Introduced in 1982 and produced through various revisions until 2001, this camera was originally marketed to advanced amateur and semi-professional photographers who demanded absolute reliability and rugged performance.

-Debuting with a body‐only price around $364 (chrome version) and later climbing to around $745, it was built for those who wanted a fully mechanical tool—operable without batteries except for its light meter.
+Debuting with a body‐only price around $364 (chrome version) and later climbing to around $745, it was built for those who wanted a fully mechanical tool—operable without batteries (except for its light meter).
 Praised for its fast vertical‐travel shutter (capable of 1/4000 sec) and precise, minimalist design, the FM2 quickly earned a reputation as a “tank” that could shoot in the most extreme conditions.
-Notably, its robustness and simplicity even won over legendary photojournalists; fun fact, the iconic “Afghan Girl” portrait was taken with an FM2.
+Notably, its robustness and simplicity even won over legendary photojournalists.
+If you've ever seen the iconic “Afghan Girl” portrait, this was taken with an FM2.

 ### My Camera

 I purchased my Nikon FM2 right around the time I stopped traveling for work and shifted to medium format photography.
 Although that means I don’t have as many shots from my FM2 as from the FM, this is undeniably my desert island camera.
-With a fully mechanical design, a 50/1.4, and a top shutter speed of 1/4000s, it's very hard to argue with it's raw capabilities.
-It honestly makes it hard to convince myself to shoot with my some of my "cooler" cameras.
+With a fully mechanical design, a 50/1.4, and a top shutter speed of 1/4000s, it's very hard to argue with its raw capabilities.
+It honestly makes it hard to convince myself to shoot with any of my more exotic cameras.
 It's everything that I love about my FM, but with slightly better technical specs.

 I really cannot stress how OP this camera is.
-I've got a Leica iiif, a Fujica 645, Pentax 67, Voigtlander Prominent, Yashica D, Rollei 35, Zeiss Ikonta, Exakta VX...just so many cool cameras, and sometimes it just hurts my soul to shoot them.
+I've got a Leica IIIa, Fujica 645, Pentax 67, Voigtländer Prominent, Yashica D, Rollei 35, Zeiss Ikonta, Exakta VX...just so many cool cameras, and yet sometimes it just hurts my soul to shoot them.

-I'll go to take a shot with my gorgeous Voigtlander, wide open at 1.5 only to be thwarted by the 1/500s shutter speed.
-Or I'll be out and about with my compact Fujica 645 and it's shockingly huge negatives only realize that I can't focus any closer than 1m and have to rethink my shot.
-Or I'll be focusing my Pentax 67 through it's massive and chimney viewfinder, only to take my eyes away every time I want to adjust the aperture or the shutter speed.
+I'll go to take a shot with my gorgeous Voigtländer, wide open at 1.5, only to be thwarted by the 1/500s shutter speed.
+Or I'll be out and about with my compact Fujica 645, and it's gorgeously huge negatives, only realize that I can't focus any closer than 1m, and I have to rethink my shot.
+Or I'll be reveling in the crystal clear view of the world through my Pentax 67's massive chimney viewfinder, only to be forced to take my eyes away every time I want to adjust the aperture or the shutter speed.

-This camera has a freaking titanium honeycomb shutter, just so it can shoot at the insane 1/4000th of a second!
+Simply put, the FM2 is a camera that makes everything about shooting film easier, and you can't help but be reminded of it anytime you handle an inferior user interface.

-I have 120+ film cameras, and I desperately want to be that guy with the crazy camera you stop and chat with on the street.
+I have 120+ film cameras, in large part because I love cool and unique mechanical object.
+In my heart of hearts, I desperately want to be that guy with the crazy camera you stop and chat with on the street.
 But god help me if the FM2 doesn't make it hard to shoot anything else.

 ### Tech Specs
 Like the FM, there's a ton of information about this camera already on the internet.
-Instead of regurgitating it here's a [fantastic comparison](https://www.youtube.com/watch?v=OYqwdZe9dqM) between all of the FM and FM2 features.
+Instead of regurgitating it, here's a [fantastic comparison](https://www.youtube.com/watch?v=OYqwdZe9dqM) between all of the FM and FM2 features.

+However, just in case you haven't already heard, this camera has a freaking titanium honeycomb shutter, just so it can shoot at the insane 1/4000th of a second!

 - **Dates Manufactured:** 1982-2001
 - **My Date:** 87-89 (need to confirm after I finish the current roll of film)